Academic Integrity Resources for Students

 The value of an education at the University of Alaska Fairbanks depends upon the quality of academic work and research completed by you and your fellow students.
 As students, your role in promoting and preserving integrity on campus is important.

 Academic integrity might best be defined as doing one's own academic work without unauthorized assistance from other persons or resources.
 Academic integrity means that students take their coursework seriously and place significant value on learning and engagement in the classroom and while completing assignments and projects.

-Engaging in academic dishonesty may result in consequences from the University such as a failing grade on the particular assignment or test, a failing grade in the course, and a range of sanctions from the Dean of Students Office.
+Engaging in academic dishonesty may result in consequences from the University such as a failing grade on the particular assignment or test, a failing grade in the course, and a range of sanctions from the Center for Student Rights and Responsibilities.
 Current and former students applying for graduate school or government jobs may be requested by a college, university, or government agency to disclose any instances of dishonest academics for which they were found responsible for violating university policy.

 Consequences of Academic Misconduct

 If a student is found responsible for Academic Misconduct, the resulting sanctions will depend on the severity of the case.
 Additionally, faculty members and course instructors have full discretion over the resulting grades on assignments, essays, projects, and/or the final course grade.

 Information about avoiding plagiarism can be found here.